kevintruong/til/Memory,-Part-2:-Implementing-a-Memory-Allocator.md

 Buddy allocators are fast because the neighboring blocks to coalesce with can be calculated from the free'd block's address, rather than traversing the size tags.
 Ultimate performance often requires a small amount of assembler code to use a specialized CPU instruction to find the lowest non-zero bit.

-The main disadvantage of the Buddy allocator is that they suffer from internal fragmentation, because allocations are rounded up to the nearest block size.
+The main disadvantage of the Buddy allocator is that they suffer from *internal fragmentation*, because allocations are rounded up to the nearest block size.
 For example, a 68-byte allocation will require a 128-byte block.